Secure GraphQL Microservices

 Limitations of type-based separation

-When thinking about how to divide your graph’s functionality across s, it might initially seem logical for each subgraph to own a completely distinct set of types.
-For example, a Users subgraph would define the entirety of a user type, the Products would define a product type, and so on:
+When thinking about how to divide your graph’s functionality across subgraphs, it might initially seem logical for each subgraph to own a completely distinct set of types.
+For example, a Users subgraph would define the entirety of a user type, the Products subgraph would define a product type, and so on:

 Concern-based separation

-You’ll notice some exceptions to this, such as Review.product (which is still defined in the Reviews even though it requires data from the Products subgraph).
+You’ll notice some exceptions to this, such as Review.product (which is still defined in the Reviews subgraph even though it requires data from the Products subgraph).
 Exceptions like this improve data encapsulation (the Products subgraph doesn’t really need to know about the review type), and we handle them with powerful federated types called entities.